Policy Schema Reference

 A policy YAML file contains the following top-level fields:

 Static fields are set at sandbox creation time.
 Changing them requires destroying and recreating the sandbox.
-Dynamic fields can be updated on a running sandbox with openshell policy set and take effect without restarting.
+Dynamic fields can be updated on a running sandbox with openshell policy update for incremental merges or openshell policy set for full replacement, and take effect without restarting.

 Version